Hippocampus

 midbrain.
 Unlike in larger mammals, e.g.

-primates, the mouse cortex is smooth and does not
+primates, the mouse cortex is smooth and does

 display sulci or gyri.
 On the surface, it

-borders the olfactory bulb rostrally and the cerebellum
+borders the olfactory bulb rostrally and the

 caudally.
 Functionally, the cerebral

-cortex is organized in a topic fashion, i.e. defined
+cortex is organized in a topic fashion, i.e.

 cortical regions represent certain